Climate and Average Weather Year Round in Singapore Singapore

-The wetter season lasts 9.1 months, from March 27 to December 31, with a greater than 43% chance of a given day being a wet day.
+The wetter season lasts 9.2 months, from March 28 to January 1, with a greater than 43% chance of a given day being a wet day.
 The month with the most wet days in Singapore is November, with an average of 18.1 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 The month with the most days of rain alone in Singapore is November, with an average of 18.1 days.
-Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 62% on November 11.
+Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 62% on November 12.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Singapore experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Singapore.
-The most rain falls during the 31 days centered around December 4, with an average total accumulation of 9.8 inches.
+The month with the most rain in Singapore is December, with an average rainfall of 9.6 inches.

-The least rain falls around February 19, with an average total accumulation of 4.3 inches.
+The month with the least rain in Singapore is February, with an average rainfall of 4.4 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.